HBRS-SDP/mas_execution_manager/component_sm/README.md

 ## Explanation of communication with **component_monitoring**
 Fault Tolerant Component is transferring data (e.g.: pointcloud) to the Component Monitoring with the use of ROS message bus.
 Respective monitors in the Component Monitoring part are monitoring the data and generating events into Kafka message bus.
 Those events are then received by the Fault Tolerant Component and an appriopriate reaction is performed.

-Additionally, the fault tolerant component is able to turn off/on the respective monitors.
+Additionally, the Fault Tolerant Component is able to turn off/on the respective monitors.
 It is done by sending an appriopriate command to the Component Monitoring (more precisely `monitor_manager`).

 The complete communication schema is depicted below with the Internal Block Diagram.